incredibletor1/TestWork-19.08.2021/README.md

 # TestWork-19.08.2021
 Test work, CRUD for Customer entity.
-There are two versions: .NET Core API(backend)/React(frontend) and .NET Core MVC
+There are two versions: .NET Core API(backend)/React and Redux(frontend) and .NET Core MVC.
+Both versions are done using the MVC pattern.

+Discription: There are 4 buttons for Create, Update, Delete and Read information about Customer.
+The interface is intuitive.